fastrgv/AdaVenture/README.md

 Look direction is controlled by touch pad or mouse;

-Movement is controlled by the arrow keys:
+Movement is controlled by the WASD keys or the arrow keys:

 		(Up)
 	(Lt)	(Dn)	(Rt)